Multiplication and Division Word Problems

 Division Word Problems

-Division word problems on the other hand, generally are the harder ones among Multiplication and Division word problems.
+Division word problems, on the other hand, are generally the hardest among Multiplication and Division word problems.
 They have questions that deal with segregating/putting/sorting objects into different sections.
 Here are some examples to help you understand better:

 Q1: There are 140 peanuts in a bowl.
-A worker has to put them equally in 4 packets.
-How many peanuts will be there in one packet?
+A worker has to put them equally into 4 packets.
+How many peanuts will be in one packet?

 Ans:

-For division word problems, we always start with identifying the dividend and the divisor.
+For division word problems, we always start by identifying the dividend and the divisor.

-The number of packets will be the divisor because we have to divide the peanuts in the number of packets we have.
+The number of packets will be the divisor because we have to divide the peanuts into the number of packets we have.

 No. of packets, i.e. divisor = 4